Skip to main content

 Recommended

 Generate a shareable link that allows anyone with the URL to access your mock API endpoints.
-No authentication required.
+You can choose whether API requests require authentication tokens or allow completely open access.

 How it works: